samuelhe52/Blog/src/content/posts/en/swift-api-client-part-2.md

 ### UserService Implementation

-We now go on to implement the `UserService` itself.
+We now go on to implement the `UserService` class.
 Notice that we don't define a `UserServiceProtocol`.
 In many Swift projects, developers instinctively create protocols for every service to enable mocking.
 However, since we already have a protocol-based `APIClient` (from Part 1), we can mock the *network layer* instead of the *service layer*.
 This saves us from maintaining protocol definitions for every service we define, and still preserves testability.

 ```swift
 public final class UserService: Sendable {